mldbai/mldb/container_files/public_html/doc/builtin/functions/NearestNeighborsFunction.md

 # Nearest Neighbors Function

-The `embedding.neighbors` function type returns informatin about the nearest neighbor rows in an existing ![](%%doclink embedding dataset) to an arbitrary point.
+The `embedding.neighbors` function type returns information about the nearest neighbor rows in an existing ![](%%doclink embedding dataset) to an arbitrary point.

 ## Configuration